anna-klales/E1axL_2022/README.md

 * **0**: The group wrote nothing or almost nothing. _Note: Individual students will receive a zero for a lab experiment if they miss the lab without an excused absence._

 Each student begins the semester with 12 points.
-Points are deducted in the following way:
+Points change in the following way:
 - Labs that receive a score of 4 or 5 will not reduce this number.
 - Labs that receive a 3 will reduce the grade by 1 point.
 - Labs that receive a 2 reduce the grade by 2 points.